 Next Steps

-This concept note will be reviewed the steering group (see below) and considered for final approval by the IoW California Governing team.
+This concept note will be reviewed by the steering group (see below) and considered for final approval by the IoW California Governing team.
 The overall cost of the project can be met within the existing resources of California state agencies and the Internet of Water Project, under a current grant from the Gordon and Betty Moore Foundation.

-Steering Committee
+IoW-CA Steering Committee